PM Modi to interact with teams working on developing COVID-19 vaccine today: What you should know

 Here's what we know about these firms and their vaccine candidates:

-Gennova Biopharmaceuticals, developing India's first mRNA vaccine
+Gennova Biopharmaceuticals, developing India's first mRNA vaccine.

 This Pune-based company is yet to start human trials for what could be India's first mRNA vaccine.
 RNA vaccines operate by adding an mRNA sequence (the molecule that tells cells what to build) coded for a particular disease antigen, unlike a regular vaccine.
 Once generated within the body, the antigen is recognised by the immune system, preparing it to battle the real thing.